mchennig/RPA-SoSe2021-Team6/README.md

 be checked they have to be added with name to `Unternehmenslist.xlsx`, which contains working mock data for a selection of organizations.

+We are currently using Firefox as a browser for executing the online checkings, with the compulsory UIPath Add-On.
+Microsoft Excel has to be installed for the robot to work correctly.

 # Workflows
 The project is divided in several sub workflows to facilitate maintenance and improve readability.
 The different workflows are presented in the following